-While you will find numerous articles around the web giving advice on what makes a website high quality, these mainly refer to the initial advice provided by Google in the following two articles:
+While you will find numerous articles around the web advising on what makes a high-quality website, these mainly refer to the initial advice provided by Google in the following two articles:

-- Webmaster Guidelines (continually updated) — This should be your primary “go to” resource.
-You will find various links from this page giving advice for everything from “ creating pages with little or no original content “ to advice regarding affiliate programs.
-Essentially, whenever you read a third-party article about an SEO topic we would recommend comparing it against the advice given by Google here, and then forming your opinion based on multiple sources.
+- Webmaster Guidelines (continually updated) - This should be your primary “go-to” resource.
+You will find various links from this page, advising on everything from " creating pages with little or no original content " to information regarding affiliate programs.
+Necessarily, whenever you read a third-party article about an SEO topic, we would recommend comparing it against the advice given by Google here and then forming your opinion based on multiple sources.

 Ultimately, you may have to take a long hard look at your website.
-You might need to combine multiple articles, delete others or simply de-index low-quality content such as “tag” pages or extremely short \ duplicate content.
+You might need to combine multiple articles, delete others, or merely de-index low-quality content such as “tag” pages or extremely short \ duplicate content.
 It is also useful to revisit old content to see where it can be improved.